aws-samples/aws-serverless-security-workshop/docs/01-add-authentication/README.md

 	1. Right click on the **Customize_Unicorns** collection and **edit**

-		> Ensure to right click on the overarching collection rather than the subfolders.
-Doing so will set the default authorization header for any API in the collection, unless overridden by the sub-folders (as we just did in module 1E)
+		> Ensure to right click on the overarching **Customize_Unicorns** collection rather than any of the subfolders.
+Doing so will set the default authorization header to use for any API in the collection, unless overridden by the sub-folders (as we just did in module 1E)

 	1. Go to **Authorization** tab, pick Oauth2.0
 	1. Use the same Cognito token url (hint: Cognito domain + `/oauth2/token`)